AdobeDocs/campaign.en/help/v8/start/campaigns.md

 # Get Started with marketing campaigns{#gs-ac-campaigns}

 Adobe Campaign offers a set of solutions that help you personalize and deliver campaigns across all of your online and offline channels.

-* Simplify campaign management - manage your data and monitor the performance of your cross-channel campaigns from one place.

-* Deliver engaging email - use personalized, contextual and real-time email messages to deliver a compelling customer experience.

-* Automate campaigns - use marketing automation to increase your campaign productivity and reduce your time to market.

-Adobe Campaign lets you create, configure, execute and analyze marketing campaigns.
+You can create, configure, execute and analyze marketing campaigns.
 All marketing campaigns can be managed from a unified control center.
-Discover how to access and create marketing campaigns in this section.
+Discover how to browse and create marketing campaigns in this section.

+Campaigns include actions (deliveries) and processes (importing or extracting files), as well as resources (marketing documents, delivery outlines).
+They are used in marketing campaigns.
+Campaigns are part of a program, and programs are included in a campaign plan.

+Key steps to create a cross-channel marketing campaign are:

+1. Create a campaign: define label, type, start and end dates, budget, associated resources, manager(s) and participants.
+Learn more.

+1. Define audiences: create a campaign workflow and target populations.
+Learn more.

+1. Create deliveries: select channel(s) and define the message content.
+Learn more.

+1. Approve deliveries: set up approval and validation process.
+Learn more.

+1. Monitor messages: control deliveries and execution.
+Learn more.

+1. Plan campaigns and associated costs.
+Learn more.

 ## Create campaigns